devilDestroyer22/Sorting-Algorithms/README.md

-This code was was wrutten by DaniloNovakovic and only using it for running faultinjections, and is only being referenced.
-Thanks.

 Selection Sort: It is an algorithm responsible for finding the minimum element within an array and sorting it from the beginning.
 It is then sorted accordingly and arranged in a particular manner.